 Even though these requirements may seem like a barrier to entry, there is usually a grace period in which underwriters will notify you of potential risks and give you an opportunity to correct the issue without a gap in coverage.

-By choosing a carrier with experienced short-term rental underwriters, means that they’ve seen thousands of listings and hundreds of lawsuits making it easy for them to identify issues before an accident.
+Choosing a carrier with experienced short-term rental underwriters means that they’ve seen thousands of listings and hundreds of lawsuits making it easy for them to identify issues before an accident.